matthewturk/2019-06-18-oshiw-numfocus/oshiw-numfocus.md

 <ol>
 <li class="fragment">"Data" has changed the game.
 Things that corporations <i>value</i> are not trivially identifiable.</li>
 <li class="fragment">"One size" barely fits most.
-The NumFOCUS projects are different from other open source projects and different from <i>each other</i>.</li>
+The NumFOCUS projects are different from other open source projects and different from <i>each other</i> -- especially in relative composition of different types of engagement.</li>
 <li class="fragment">Corporate trajectories and relationships are emergent behavior, not governed by fundamental principles.</li>
 <li class="fragment">Doing this work requires personnel time for business, not just bringing in revenue, but developing and managing the processes and establishing the relationships</li>
 </ol>